Barguna: British period

 Barguna was a resumed Sundarbans estate almost entirely reclaimed from forest.
 It was resumed by an order of the Presidency Commissioner dated the 25 July 1856.
 It was claimed by the Nawab of Dacca as belonging to Aila-Fuljhuri, but was ultimately decreed to Government by the Privy Council in 1870.
 It was the key to the Sundarbans and was the healthiest of the Sundarbans estates.
 There was a Khas Mahal Tashil cutchari under the supervision of a Sub-Deputy Collector (Circle Officer).

 Barguna thana (police station) was established in 1904 and became the first administrative unit of the town.
 With the influx of population from the districts of Dhaka, Faridpur and Barisal a good market, a middle English school, a post office and a charitable dispensary were gradually established and trading firms opened up business.

 Present history

-Barguna was elevated to a sub-division in 1969 during the formation of Patuakhali district during the East Pakistan period.
+Barguna was elevated to a sub-division in 1969 during the formation of Barisal District during the East Pakistan period.
 After the formation of Bangladesh, the sub-division was upgraded to a district in 1984 under Hussain Muhammad Ershad's decentralization programme and Barguna became the headquarters of Barguna district.

 Demographics

-At the time of the 2011 census, Barguna had 7,353 households and a population of 32,235.
-Barguna has a literacy rate of 75.90% and a sex ratio of 931 females per 1000 males.
+At the time of the 2022 census, Barguna had 22,353 households and a population of 190,235.
+Barguna has a literacy rate of 79.90% and a sex ratio of 931 females per 1000 males.